 By the end of Week 3 (or ASAP after a new tutor is assigned to you):

-- If this is your first time as a Senior Tutor, attend a Senior Tutor Orientation with Diana or your supervisor.
+- If this is Fall quarter or your first time as a Senior Tutor, attend a Senior Tutor Orientation with Diana or your supervisor.

 - Arrange to meet for a 15-20 minute conference with each of your new tutors.
-It is best to meet in the Tutorial Center, but if you need to meet elsewhere or meet over the phone, that is OK as well.
+It is best to meet in the SSC, but if you need to meet elsewhere or meet over the phone, that is OK as well.
 If any new tutor has not contacted you by the end of week 4, please send him or her an e-mail proposing a meeting time.
 Be sure to set up a time for the observation at this time.

 - Ask what s/he expects tutoring to be like and what s/he is nervous about;

 - Make sure s/he understands basic procedures, paperwork, and tutor training.
-If you are unsure about procedures, ask the Tutorial Center Staff.
+If you are unsure about procedures, ask the SSC Staff.